ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ### Data Dashboard Generation

-Based on a collection of data sources and existing
+Based on a collection of data sources, dashboard configuration schemas